ainfathiyyah/personal-portfolio/README.md

 The website contains several interactive and user-friendly features designed to improve navigation and user experience:

-- Personal Portfolio Homepage  –  Provides a welcoming introduction and overview of my personal portfolio website.
+- **Personal Portfolio Homepage**  –  Provides a welcoming introduction and overview of my personal portfolio website.

+- **Interactive Animations:** – The website includes fade-in, hover, and scroll animations to create a more engaging and interactive user experience.

-- About Me Section – Displays personal information, educational background, technical skills, soft skills, and work experience.
+- **About Me Section** – Displays personal information, educational background, technical skills, soft skills, and work experience.

-- Achievement Slider – Showcases academic achievements, Dean's List awards, certificates, and personal accomplishments through an interactive image slider.
+- **Achievement Slider** – Showcases academic achievements, Dean's List awards, certificates, and personal accomplishments through an interactive image slider.

-- Multimedia Project Showcase – Presents various academic and creative projects developed throughout my studies, including Virtual Reality, 3D Animation, Photography, Videography, and Web Development.
+- **Multimedia Project Showcase** – Presents various academic and creative projects developed throughout my studies, including Virtual Reality, 3D Animation, Photography, Videography, and Web Development.

-- Interactive "See More" Feature – Allows users to expand content and view additional project details without leaving the current page.
+- **Interactive "See More" Feature** – Allows users to expand content and view additional project details without leaving the current page.

-- External Video Links – Provides direct access to project demonstration videos through clickable YouTube links for better project presentation.
+- **External Video Links** – Provides direct access to project demonstration videos through clickable YouTube links for better project presentation.

-- Artwork Gallery – Displays selected creative works, digital designs, and multimedia content in a visually organized gallery layout.
+- **Artwork Gallery** – Displays selected creative works, digital designs, and multimedia content in a visually organized gallery layout.

-- Contact Information – Allows visitors to connect with me through Email, WhatsApp, and LinkedIn for communication and networking purposes.
+- **Contact Information** – Allows visitors to connect with me through Email, WhatsApp, and LinkedIn for communication and networking purposes.

-- Responsive Design – Ensures the website adapts smoothly across desktop, tablet, and mobile devices for a better user experience.
+- **Responsive Design** – Ensures the website adapts smoothly across desktop, tablet, and mobile devices for a better user experience.

-- Smooth Navigation System – Provides easy navigation between Home, About, Blog, and Contact pages through a consistent navigation menu.
+- **Smooth Navigation System** – Provides easy navigation between Home, About, Blog, and Contact pages through a consistent navigation menu.

-- Modern User Interface (UI) – Utilizes a clean layout, organized content structure, and attractive visual elements to enhance usability and readability.
+- **Modern User Interface (UI)** – Utilizes a clean layout, organized content structure, and attractive visual elements to enhance usability and readability.

-- GitHub Pages Deployment – The website is deployed using GitHub Pages, allowing it to be publicly accessible online without requiring a local server.
+- **GitHub Pages Deployment** – The website is deployed using GitHub Pages, allowing it to be publicly accessible online without requiring a local server.

 ---